-- You will require the Programming Applications with KDCS for COBOL, C and C++ manual to create server applications via the KDCS interface.
+- You will require the Programming Applications with KDCS for COBOL, C and C++ manual to create server applications via the KDCS interface or UTM-HTTP programming interface.
 This manual describes the KDCS interface as used for COBOL, C and C++.
 This interface provides the basic functions of the universal transaction monitor, as well as the calls for distributed processing.
-The manual also describes interaction with databases. - You will require the Creating Applications with X/Open Interfaces manual if you want to use the X/Open interface.
-This manual contains descriptions of the openUTMspecific extensions to the X/Open program interfaces TX, CPI-C and XATMI as well as notes on configuring and operating UTM applications which use X/Open interfaces.
-In addition, you will require the X/Open-CAE specification for the corresponding X/Open interface

-- If you want to interchange data on the basis of XML, you will need the document entitled openUTM XML for openUTM.
+The manual also describes interaction with databases.
+The UTM-HTTP programming interface provides functions that may be used for communication with HTTP clients. - You will require the Creating Applications with X/Open Interfaces manual if you want to use the X/Open interface.
+This manual contains descriptions of the openUTM-specific extensions to the X/Open program interfaces TX, CPI-C and XATMI as well as notes on configuring and operating UTM applications which use X /Open interfaces.
+In addition, you will require the X/Open-CAE specification for the corresponding X/Open interface. - If you want to interchange data on the basis of XML, you will need the document entitled openUTM XML for openUTM.
 This describes the C and COBOL calls required to work with XML documents. - For BS2000 systems there is supplementary documentation on the programming languages Assembler, Fortran, Pascal-XT and PL/1.